 - 3 cloves garlic, minced

-- 2 tsp each, ground coriander and smoked paprika
+- 2 teaspoon each, ground coriander and smoked paprika

 - 1 pinch salt and ground black pepper, to taste